With so many people out there advertising themselves as builders or decorators, how can you possibly choose which one is right for you?

 Once again this is important as you need to know how good the chap is.

 When a builder does a good job for someone they often get referral business from it, via word of mouth.
 Bad jobs spread even quicker so ask around and see if anyone has heard of him.
-Follow up the references, to make sure his work is good, and his previous clients were happy and ask if he has photos of work he did previously.

 5. Do you have insurance?